 Cons of using chopped straw:

-• Can mat easily if whole and not chopped
+- Can mat easily if not turned frequently

 Where to find chopped straw: